dwolfson7789/wdi-al-khwarizmi-2/W01/D01/Assignments/Homework/hw1.md

 console.log(isAwesome("Ethan"));
 ```

-Create a new markdown file called bash_cheatsheet.md in your homework directory.
+Create a new markdown file called bash_cheatsheet.md in the Guides_and_Resources directory.
 This is going to be a great resource for you going forward.
 In your cheatsheet, using markdown to format it, you should include the bash commands to

 * create a directory
 * create a file